ayush51/tutorial/tutorial.md

 #### Add information to the session log

 You can use the REST API to add additional information to the session log.
 This is especially useful if you want to be able to monitor your agents, for example, you could log your agents individual sales.
-You can also create custom log messages using the Surfly.log() function.
+This can be done using the Surfly.log() function.
+This creates an object with the details of the agent and the custom log message.
+The REST API allows you to retrieve the logs, and you can filter by the custom log message.
+If you wanted to track agents that made a sale, you would first add "sale complete" to the log message, and then retrieve the logs to determine which agent made the sale, and how many they made.

 <a name="customise_appearance_for_user"></a>
 #### Customise website appearance depending on who is in control